 Dental bridges are not the only solution for missing teeth.

-Here are common alternatives to dental bridges that may be a better solution for you:
+Here are common alternatives to dental bridges that may be a better solution for your child:

 Bridge vs. Implant – Dental implants are the most expensive treatment for tooth restoration but if you’re looking to replace only one tooth, an implant will cost roughly the same as the traditional bridge.